 Alberta, Saskatchewan, and Ontario launched constitutional challenges of the Federal Backstop at their respective appellate courts.
 The Saskatchewan Court of Appeal and the Ontario Court of Appeal found the Federal Backstop to be constitutional, while the Alberta Court of Appeal found the Federal Backstop to be unconstitutional.
 Appeals of the decisions were heard by the Supreme Court of Canada in September 2020 and on March 25, 2021 the Supreme Court of Canada ruled that the Federal Backstop was in fact constitutional.
-Accordingly, the Federal Backstop applies to all provinces who do not meet its stringency requirements, which as of December 31, 2021 includes Alberta, Manitoba, Ontario, and Saskatchewan.
+Accordingly, the Federal Backstop applies to all provinces who do not meet its stringency requirements, which as of December 31, 2022 includes Alberta, Ontario, and Saskatchewan.

-Given the Company's operations in Alberta and Saskatchewan, the implementation of the Federal Backstop in these provinces may materially impact the Company's current or future business (including, without limitation, increasing costs of compliance) and could have an adverse effect on the Company's operations, margins, profitability and results.
+Effective January 1, 2023, Saskatchewan will be implementing its own Saskatchewan Output-Based Performance Standards Program which has been approved to replace the federally imposed carbon tax.
+Given the Company's operations in Alberta and Saskatchewan, provincial decisions relating to whether they will meet the stringency requirements of the Federal Backstop may materially impact the Company's current or future business (including, without limitation, increasing costs of compliance) and could have an adverse effect on the Company's operations, margins, profitability and results.
 The Supreme Court of Canada's decision to uphold the national carbon tax may influence the regulatory landscape generally, including the introduction of higher carbon pricing, increased energy efficiency standards, energy and emissions reduction targets and promotion of alternative fuel technologies.